 Source: Anonymous.
-"The 'Cult' of Winter Cereals" 1CI Publication
+"The 'Cult' of winter cereals" 1CI Publication

-3.2 Conservation Tillage Studies Conducted in India and Other Countries
+3.2 Conservation Tillage Studies conducted in India and other countries

 Rice-wheat crop rotation is the main rotation in South Asia, Nepal, Pakistan and Bangladesh.
-About 50 per cent of the land, i.e., 402 m.ha of land in these South Asian countries is devoted to agriculture.
-For these nations, intensively cultivated irrigated rice-wheat system in the IGP are of great significance for the countries' food security, fodder and food for the livestock and for hundreds of millions of rural and urban poor.

-Agriculture policies in the 1960-1970s also focused on increased coverage of highyielding varieties, use of external inputs, and provision of irrigation.
-The Green Revolution technologies have remained the cornerstone for a South Asian Strategy for food security, rural development, conservation of natural resources and poverty alleviation.
+About 50% of land i.e. 402 m.ha of land of these South Asian countries is devoted to Agriculture For these nations, intensively cultivated irrigated rice-wheat system of Indo-Gangetic Plains are of great significance for the nations food security, fodder and food for the livestock and for hundreds of millions of rural and urban poor.
+Agriculture policies in the 1960 -70's also focused on increased coverage of high yielding verities, use of external inputs, and provision of irrigation.
+The Green Revolution technologies have remained the corner stone for South Asian Strategy for food security, rural development, conservation of natural resources and poverty alleviation.

-There is evidence that rice-wheat system have fatigued the natural resource base.
-During the last decades, high growth rates for food grain production (3 per cent for wheat and 2.3 per cent for rice) in these countries have kept pace with the population growth.
+Now there is evidence that rice-wheat system have fatigued the natural resource base.
+In the last decades, high growth rates for food grain production (wheat 3% & rice 2.3%) in these countries have kept pace with the population growth.
 However, the food security in these regions is under continuous threat due to increase in population.
 It is expected that these countries need to double their production by 2020 to meet the demand of the ever growing population from marginal quality land and water resources and also at the same time sustain environmental quality.

-Anticipating a major upward shift in the energy demand and energy use pattern in the agriculture sector, the Indian Council of Agricultural Research (ICAR), New Delhi in 1971, initiated a multi-location project in the form of an All India Coordinated Research Project called "Energy Requirements in Intensive Agricultural Production" subsequently renamed and as "Energy Requirements in Agricultural Sector".
-The project envisaged to assess the energy use in various farm operations for different production sub-sectors of agriculture; locate critical components of use, and technique to improve system efficiency by reducing wasteful uses and assess future energy demand.
+Anticipating a major upward shift in the energy demand and energy use pattern in the agriculture sector, the Indian Council of Agricultural Research(ICAR), New Delhi in the year 1971 initiated a multi-location project in the form of an All India Coordinated Research Project entitled "Energy Requirements in Intensive Agricultural Production" subsequently renamed and as "Energy Requirements in Agricultural Sector".
+The project envisaged to assess the energy use in various farm operations for different production sub-sectors of agriculture; locate critical components of use, and technique to improve system efficiency by reducing wasteful uses and make assessment of future energy demand.
 Intensive studies were undertaken on various aspects of energy usage in production agriculture in different agro-climatic regions in order to capture the dynamic energy use patterns in the country and to identify energy conservation techniques.
 A large amount of data has been collected with respect to energy use pattern for major crops in different categories (small, medium and large farms).
-The results have provided a benchmark of spatial and temporal variations in the energy use patterns in Indian agriculture.
+The results have provided a bench mark of spatial and temporal variations in the energy use patterns in Indian Agriculture.
 The status of energy use efficiencies has been brought out along with possible ways to effect improvements.
 It has also generated a national perspective on research on energy use and management aspects in the country.